davidsherwood87/davidsherwood87.github.io/index.md

 ### Where to find the code

-The code is available from the GitHub website by clicking [HERE](https://github.com/davidsherwood87/davidsherwood87.github.io) and finding the model5.py and agentframework.py files.
+The code is available from the GitHub website by clicking [HERE](https://github.com/davidsherwood87/davidsherwood87.github.io) and finding the model7.py and agentframework.py files.

+This page was constructed using the GitHub template available on Github.com site, as well as my own markdown (and HTML for certain elements)